ucldc/ingest_deploy/README.md

 Before initiating a harvest, you'll first need to confirm if the collection has previously been harvested -- or if it's a new collection:

 * Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> and look up the collection, to determine the key.
 For example, for <a href="https://registry.cdlib.org/admin/library_collection/collection/26189/">"Radiologic Imaging Lab collection"</a>, the key is "26189"
-* Query CouchDB using this URL syntax.
+* Query CouchDB stage using this URL syntax.
 Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key="26189"`

 If you do not have results in the "value" parameter, then go to the next step of creating a harvest job.
 If you do have results in the "value" parameter, then you'll be conducting a re-harvest.
 You'll first need to remove the harvested records from CouchDB:

-* Log into the majorTom machine.
+* Log into the majorTom stage machine.
 * Run this command, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_couchdb_collection.py 23065`.
 * Then proceed with the steps below for creating a new harvest job

-### 2. Create a harvest job
+### 2. Create a harvest job in Registry

 * Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> and look up the collection
 * Choose `Start harvest normal stage` from the `Action` drop-down.
 Note: "normal stage" is the current default.
 When you provision workers (see below), you can specify which queue(s) they will poll for jobs via the `rq_work_queues` parameter.
 The example given below sets the workers up to listen for jobs on `normal-stage` and `low-stage`, but you can change this if need be.